bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 a flat head pry tool to get the face plate and lid off the unit.

-I note here that I have never managed to open up a Seagate Central without cracking a little bit of the plastic cover, so don't feel too bad if you do too!
+I note here that I have never managed to open up a Seagate Central without cracking a little bit of the black plastic outer cover, so don't feel too bad if you do too.
+The unit will still work just fine!

 ### A USB connected Hard Drive Reader / Adapter
 You'll need a USB hard drive reader suitable for a 3.5 inch SATA drive